 Rachel Lofthouse is Professor of Teacher Education in the Carnegie School of Education.
 She has a specific research interest in professional learning, exploring how teachers learn and how they can be supported to put that learning into practice.

 Rachel’s ongoing research is orientated towards the transformation of professional learning through partnerships of scholarship and practice development.
-For example, with colleagues from Birmingham and Cardiff Metropolitan Universities she is researching student teachers’ conceptions of learning to teach.
 She continues to research how educational workplaces can both offer, and constrain, professional learning, with a current focus on coaching and lesson study and the inter-relationships between practice, well-being, professional learning and leadership.
 Teacher recruitment and retention are challenges both in the UK and internationally and Rachel’s research relates to creating opportunities for teachers to experience career success and the knowledge that their contribution makes a difference to learners, colleagues and communities.
 In all of these areas of work there is a focus on teacher learning and self-determination, professional collaboration and collective efficacy.
-There is also a need to develop professionals who demonstrate adaptive expertise and who benefit from and contribute to ecological agency.
+Rachel’s research recognises the need to develop professionals who demonstrate adaptive expertise and who benefit from and contribute to ecological agency.

 - Leading education academics to present cutting edge research